duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 **Hardening**

 Effective hardening methods should address
+  - how to patch a target

   - how to patch a target against the vulnerabilities
   - why the patch works and how to install the patch

 ***Hardening Against Poorly Secured SSH Port on Target 1***